Well, I just now finished up making the stock specs, hope everything is in order.

 Front Driveshaft - On 86-87 MJs (NP207 t-case) the front shaft is a "GKN" style shaft.
 On 87-92 MJs (NP231/242 t-case) the front is a "double cardan" two-piece driveshaft with a CV joint at the transfer case end.

-Rear Driveshaft - The rear is a one-piece shaft with standard u-joints at both ends.
+> 4wd: One-piece shaft with standard u-joints at both ends.
 The slip yoke is located on the output shaft of the transfer case.
 On 86-92 models, the yoke slides in and out of the transfer case and is lubricated by the ATF fluid internally.

 Dana 30 high pinion - reverse cut - 27 spline, 1.16" diameter shafts, 7.13" ring gear - used 86-92 (all axles are vacuum disconnect, and have 5-260x u-joints)